michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address.md

 ## Moving iCloud Data to a New Account

-If you want to change accounts you have to move your iCloud data.
+If you want to change accounts you have to manually move your iCloud data.
 There are many ways to do this and many places where the data is stored and accessed.
 So be careful to save and backup everything before you delete your old account.

 ## Device Limits for Creating iCloud Accounts

 Each device can only create three iCloud accounts, after which you can only re-use one of the previously created accounts or create a new one on another iOS device or Mac (OS X Lion or newer).

+## Apple ID Email Adresses

+Your Apple account has to have an email address used as a username to access it.
+Additionally this account can have different email address like a [primary, alternate, rescue or notification email address for your Apple ID](/apple-id-email-addresses-primary-alternate-rescue-notification).